 Plus, many of not all jewelers in your town may be closed temporarily or permanently.

 Where to sell your engagement ring

-- Worthy.com is an online auction, so you will get hundreds of vetted bids on your jewelry — which typically drives up the sales price
+- Worthy.com is an online auction, so you will get multiple vetted bids on your jewelry — which typically drives up the sales price

 - Worthy is trustworthy.
 Send in your jewelry with a free, 100% trackable FedEx mailer.
 Your ring is video recorded from the moment it enters the Worthy NYC offices, and insured up to $100,000.